scnerd/pypragma/docs/unroll.rst

                 break

-Currently not-yet-supported features include:

-- Handling constant sets and dictionaries (since the values contained in the AST's, not the AST nodes themselves, must be uniquely identified)
+.. todo:: Handling constant sets and dictionaries (since the values contained in the AST's, not the AST nodes themselves, must be uniquely identified)
-- Tuple assignments (``a, b = 3, 4``)
+.. todo:: Tuple assignments (``a, b = 3, 4``)
-- Assignment to known lists and dictionaries
+.. todo:: Assignment to known lists and dictionaries
-- ``zip``, ``reversed``, and other known operators, when performed on definition-time constant iterables
+.. todo:: ``zip``, ``reversed``, and other known operators, when performed on definition-time constant iterables
-- Resolving compile-time known conditionals before detecting top-level breaks
+.. todo:: Resolving compile-time known conditionals before detecting top-level breaks